Majorana edge and end states in planar Josephson junctions: Theoretical Model

 \subsection{End-like vs. edge-like Majorana states}

 As briefly discussed in the Introduction, end-like MSs are localized at the opposite ends of the junction channel, with short localization lengths both along the junction and along the system's edges perpendicular to it.
-In contrast, edge-like MSs are localized solely along the junction direction but extend across the full length of the system's edges perpendicular to the junction.
+In contrast, edge-like MSs are strongly localized along the junction direction but extend over distances significantly larger than the junction width along the system's edges perpendicular to the junction.
 We want to emphasize that the edge-like MSs examined here differ from both chiral Majorana states commonly associated with quantum anomalous Hall systems coupled to superconductors \cite{Lian2018:PNAS,menard2019:Nature,Beenakker2020:SP} and unidirectional Majorana edge states in noncentrosymmetric superconductors \cite{Daido2017:PRB}.

 To understand the origin of the extended nature of edge-like MSs, consider a simplified model of a junction sufficiently long such that the overlap between Majorana states at opposite edges is negligible.
 In this scenario, we can focus solely on one Majorana state, for instance, the one localized at the bottom edge ($y=0$).
 Assuming the S regions are infinitely wide ($W_S \to \infty$), the scattering states in the left S region can be expressed as \cite{CATSJJ,Scharf2019:PRB},